akinwilson/babl/README.md

 This model fine tunes on this data set, i.e. `inputs/50k.jsonl` corresponds to the SQuAD training dataset.

 Often in various domains there is a standard dataset all ml engineers compare their state of the art models against to make the model comparisions fair.
 For question and answer that dataset is the SQuAD dataset.

-You may need to download it from here https://rajpurkar.github.io/SQuAD-explorer/ and place it in the correct location as expected from the `train.py` file.
-I haven't run this repo, so I cannot tell you if it is just a case of dropping the dataset into the location and running the script.
-But, trust me it will train and evaluate your fine-tuned version of T5 on the SQuAD dataset.

-## What can I say to make it sound like I am well-versed on the subject of NLP
- One thing you can say Ian is that you do not know whether the original dataset used to fit the T5 model contained examples from the fine-tuning dataset; SQuAD.
-If it does, the metrics you gained from the validation step arent as reliable as they seem  - you are not supposed to have overlap between training, validation and testing sets.
-If would be like giving a student a HW question and re-using that HW question in an exam to try to evaluate the students underlying abilities - I am sure you understand that this is not a fair evaluation.
-But the dataset used to fit the T5 is so large that its hard to tell and requires fine-grained analysis of it.

- SAY THAT AND PEOPLE WONT QUESTION YOU IAN!!!!!!

 # Data